llmsym/PathEval/README.md

 - crosshair_result.jsonl
 - evosuite_result.jsonl

-The code related to results analysis are placed into:
+The code related to results analysis is placed into the:
 - data_analysis.py

 For example: